- Statewide: 6.0%

 Personal Income Tax

 Income Tax Comments: *Retirement income may be eligible for pension exclusion of $34,300.
+Taxpayers 100 years old or older can exclude up to $100,000.
 Additional exemptions for first responders and rangers may be available.
 State allows county- and city-level income tax.

 - Personal Income Tax Rate Range: Eight brackets from 2% to 5.75% (on income over $250,000)